elssieg/DSC-540-Advanced-ML-HW1/HW2/README.md

 # DSC-540: Homework #2

-For this homework, we are still working on the Winsconsin Breast Cancer Dataset.
-However for this one we are doing: Bootstrap, training a Random Forest Classifier, training a Gradient Boosting Classifier, and using GridSearch to find the best parameters for that specific algorithm.
+For this homework, I continued working with the Winsconsin Breast Cancer dataset.
+However on this homework, we focused on different algorithms using _GridSearch_ to find the best parameters for each one.
+Those algorithms being:

-Finally, we performed a stacked architecture for the breast cancer prediction problem.
+* Bootstrap
+* Training a Random Forest Classifier
+* Training a Gradient Boosting Classifier

+After the dataset completed its passthrough with each algorithm, I performed a _stack classification_ to see if I had an improvement in my model's accuracy score.

-Similarly to Homework 1, we compared the different algorithms by comparing their:
+In addition to the study, I also compared the performance of the different algorithms using metrics, such as:

-i.
-Accuracy Score
+* Accuracy Score
-ii.
-Confusion Matrix
+* Confusion Matrix
-iii.
-ROC Curve
+* ROC Curve
-iv.
-Precision Recall curves
+* Precision Recall Curve.